 Our business, like that of all equipment rental groups, is capital-intensive with a predominantly fixed cost structure that principally relates to the depreciation of our equipment fleet, as well as other operating expenses that are fixed for short or long periods of time, such as certain personnel charges and rent on real estate.
-The management of our costs is an important factor in our results of operations and cash flow, as evidenced by our performance in 2020, when we were able to cut certain fixed costs such as staff costs through furlough mechanisms available to us in certain of the countries in which we operate or a reduction of our workforce, and significantly adjust our marginal variable costs downward.
+The management of our costs is an important factor in our results of operations and cash flow.
 To the extent possible we seek to deploy our fleet so as to match increases and decreases in demand rather than relying on renting equipment from a third party to then rent it out to our own customers or other more costly measures to meet the needs of our customers.